The Tree Farm What We Raise, When It's Ripe

 Picked and dried at their peak, dried flowers store and can be used year round.
 The best times to pick flowers to dry are:

 Baby's breath Our favorite fine textured baby's breath has a fairly short season.
 It needs to be picked the first or second week in July most years.
-The larger flowered baby's breath starts blooming in early June, and continues throughout the summer most years.

 German statice is best if picked in late June or early July.

-Gomphrena and helichrysum (straw flowers) are usually at their peak in August and early September.
-Although they continue to be available until frost, more care is needed to find quality blooms later in the season.
+Gomphrena and helichrysum (straw flowers) are usually at their peak in August and early September, although they continue to be available until frost.
+More care is needed to find quality blooms later in the season.

 Statice starts blooming in late July, but the full array of colors sometimes isn't available until late September.
 Some of the blue varieties of statice are very slow to bloom.